bseng23/reactnd-project-myreads-starter/README.md

 To run the project:

-* install all project dependencies with `npm install`
+* install all project dependencies (react-router-dom, prop-types, escape-string-regexp) with `npm install`
 * start the development server with `npm start`

 ## What You're Getting